trekhleb/vscode-search-tree/README.md

 # vscode-search-tree

-> 🔎 (Draft!)
-VSCode extension to show the search results in a tree view
+> 🔎 **(Draft!)** VSCode extension to show the search results in a tree view

-# Issue
+## Issue

 Currently, the search results in VSCode cannot be grouped in a Tree View structure.

-See the https://github.com/microsoft/vscode/issues/20224 issue that is opened for 5+ years now.
+> See the https://github.com/microsoft/vscode/issues/20224 issue that is opened for *5+* years now.

+## Suggestion

+Add a possibility to show search results in a tree view, for faster information lookup.

-## What was done
+## What was currently done

 - Custom "Search Tree" view container in a side-bar
 - Custom command: via Cmd+Shift+P: "Search Tree: Search"